 Dr Gorazd Andrejč

-Dr Gorazd Andrejč is a philosopher and theologian.
-His main academic interests are religious language, the variety of belief-attitudes, felt experience, liberal theology (esp.
-Christian); interreligious and religious-secular relations (esp. in Slovenia, Bosnia-Herzegovina, Croatia, but also in the rest of Europe), communication and modes of interreligious disagreement; and the thought of Friedrich Schleiermacher, Paul Tillich, and Ludwig Wittgenstein, and contemporary (re)interpretations of these thinkers.
+Dr Gorazd Andrejč is a philosopher of religion.
+His main academic interests in philosophy are religious language, Wittgenstein, Pragmatism, taxonomy and phenomenology of belief-attitudes, religion and democracy, phenomenology of felt experience, epistemology of disagreement (esp. moral and religious).
+In theology: Comparative Theology, Liberal & Progressive Theology (esp.
+Christian), Friedrich Schleiermacher, Paul Tillich, interreligious and religious-secular understanding and communication - both theoretically and 'applied', the latter especially in Europe.
 He is a University of Cambridge graduate, having completed the MSt in the Study of Jewish-Christian Relations at the Woolf Institute and St Edmund's College.
-In 2013 he completed his PhD entitled From Existential Feelings to Belief in God at the University of Exeter.
+In 2013, he completed his PhD entitled From Existential Feelings to Belief in God at the University of Exeter.

-As an Affiliated Lecturer, Gorazd teaches two online courses at the Woolf Institute: Interreligious Understanding Today
+As an Affiliated Lecturer, Gorazd has taught two Woolf Institute online courses: Interreligious Understanding Today

 and Jews, Christians and Muslims in Europe: Modern Challenges.

-2017: (As main editor; co-editor Daniel Weiss) Wittgenstein, Religion and Interreligious Communication, Leiden: Brill.
+2019: (As main editor; co-editor Daniel Weiss) Interpreting Interreligious Relations with Wittgenstein, Leiden: Brill.

 2016: Wittgenstein and Interfaith Disagreement: A Philosophical and Theological Perspective, New York: Palgrave MacMillan.